eriktaylor/Transformer-introduction/README.md

 This is an overview of the transformer architecture with emphasis on vision, language, or multi-modal models.
 I'll include my articles to introduce the topics and mini-projects that span my interests in vision, foundation models, LLMs, and generative AI.

 ## Introduction
 The Transformer is a general purpose architecture used for machine learning.
-It is the backend for foundation models that power recent generative AI applications.
-I'll focus on the basics and build up to large multimodal models with an emphasis on open source or open weight models, where possible.
+It is a general purpose algorithm that powers recent generative AI applications.
+I'll focus on the basics and build up to large multi-modal models with an emphasis on open-source or open-weight models, where possible.
 This is an overview about how the transformer or other competitive neural network architectures are used for these applications.

 ## Short articles on transformers